ecpre/FUSE-RedSea/README.md

 where `RedSea.ISO.C` is any RedSea ISO.C file and `directory` is the directory you wish to view the filesystem in.

+THIS IS A VERY EARLY RELEASE.
+THIS MAY SOMEHOW BREAK YOUR ISO.C FILES.
+So please create a backup of any ISO.C files you wish to use with this program, especially if plan on writing to the disk.

+This is not a completely faithful implementation of the RedSea filesystem.
+Any ISO.C files modified with this porgram should work with TempleOS, but they might not.
+Please report any inconsistencies to me.

 ## RedSea Documentation

 Some documenation of what I know about the RedSea filesystem

 ### Blocks